 The pickle module is inherently unsafe since it allows arbitrary, and potentially malicious, code execution.

-Pickle can spawn anything that Python can invoke including the web browser.
+pickle can spawn anything that Python can invoke including the web browser.
 To mitigate this risk, whitelists of Python built-in functions that are deemed to be expected and acceptable can be created, and all other functions disallowed.

 Older Python 2 pickle protocols can be ASCII and slow (protocol=0) making them especially prone to DOS attacks.
 Python 3 defaults to higher protocols (2-4, binary).
 The anticipated protocol to be used is determined when pickled, not unpickled, but an attacker can choose various protocols.
 This risk can be reduced by not using protocol 0.

-Pickle bombs (self-referencing payloads) can make a small payload expand to an extremely large object in memory resulting in DOS or other attacks.
+pickle bombs (self-referencing payloads) can make a small payload expand to an extremely large object in memory resulting in DOS or other attacks.
 There are legitimate use cases for self-referencing payloads, but in order to minimize the chance of it being misused and potentially leading to a DOS attack, self-referencing payloads can be disallowed.

 Usage of pickle for long-term storage increases the risk of attack, due in part to many more pickle payloads that are accepted than generated, and to evolving protocol and Python version changes.